Maasai Mara National Reserve, Kenya - Things to Do in Maasai Mara National Reserve

 Hot Air Balloon Safari

-Floating silently over the plains at sunrise offers a completely different perspective on this vast ecosystem.
+Floating silently over the savannah at sunrise has a completely different perspective on the Maasai Mara ecosystem.
 You'll drift over herds of animals as they begin their daily routines, with the early morning light creating perfect photography conditions.
-The experience typically ends with a champagne breakfast in the bush, making it genuinely memorable rather than just a tourist gimmick.
+Most balloon rides conclude with a champagne breakfast in the bush, making it a memorable way to start the day.

-Booking Tip: Book well in advance, especially during migration season (July-October).
-Costs run $450-500 per person.
-Weather can cancel flights, so book for early in your stay to allow rebooking opportunities.
-Governor's Camp and Skyship offer the most reliable services.
+Booking Tip: Balloon safaris cost around $450-500 per person and should be booked well in advance, during migration season.
+Weather can cancel flights, so book early in your stay to allow for rescheduling opportunities.

 Getting There

-Most visitors fly into Nairobi's Jomo Kenyatta International Airport, then take a domestic flight to one of several airstrips within or near the reserve - Keekorok, Mara Serena, or Ol Kiombo are the main options.
-The flight takes about 45 minutes and costs $150-250 each way.
-Alternatively, you can drive from Nairobi, which takes 5-6 hours on increasingly rough roads.
-While the drive offers scenic views and costs less, the bumpy final stretch can be punishing, and many visitors find the flight worth the extra expense for the time saved and comfort gained.
+Most visitors fly into Jomo Kenyatta International Airport in Nairobi, then take a connecting flight to one of several airstrips within or near Maasai Mara National Reserve - the flight takes about 45 minutes and costs $150-300 each way.
+Alternatively, you can drive from Nairobi, which takes 5-6 hours on mostly paved roads, though the final stretch can be rough depending on weather conditions.
+Many safari operators include ground transfers in their packages, and some lodges operate their own aircraft for guest transfers.

 Getting Around